thuang6/platform-resource-manager/prm/doc/install.md

 [Kubernetes Integration](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/kubernetes.rst)

-Also there are some required labels when you schedule workloads:
+Also there are some required task labels passed by WCA agent to PRM plugin:

 * `application`
 * `application_version_name`

+Please read WCA guide on [Generating additional labels for tasks](https://github.com/intel/workload-collocation-agent/blob/1.0.x/docs/detection.rst#id13) to understand how configure WCA to set those labels to indented values.

-The second label is required because multiple instances of the same application may exist and they may have different intial resource assignment, which requires separate statistical models.
+The label `applicaiton_version_name` is required because multiple instances of the same application may exist and they may have different initial resource assignment, which requires separate statistical models.

 For example, two instances of `twemcache` with different allocated vCPU count needs separate models.
 Therefore, the label `application_version_name` must be